 That’s why there are tools to get this done in a matter of a few clicks.
 Those tools are called ‘hotdesking’- or flex desks tools and they make your life incredibly easy.

 Coincidentally, zapfloor can offer you that tool.
 Click the button beneath to read more about it!

-The fewer contacts we have the better.
-Which doesn’t mean you can’t receive any visitors or do essential work travel.
-But keep in mind that all the measures you have just read are always applicable.
-Preferably wear a mouth mask and sanitize your hands before you meet someone.
+The fewer people we come in contact with, the better.
+This doesn’t mean you can’t receive any visitors or do essential work travel.
+But keep in mind that all the measures you have just read also apply to how you deal with visitors.
+Preferably, wear a mouth mask and sanitize your hands before you meet someone.

 For team lunches, you can eat outside if there is enough space or eat in small groups inside.
-In the ideal world, you bring your own meal instead of getting a sandwich somewhere.
+Ideally, you’d bring your own meal instead of ordering a sandwich or getting food elsewhere.

-We hope you and your loved ones all stay healthy through this heavy crisis.
-Remember: we’re all in this together, and we can do this.
+We hope you and your loved ones all stay healthy throughout this global crisis.
+Remember: we’re in this together, and we can do this ?